DoganCK/em/_posts/2020-7-21-linear-regression.md

 And we've come to know the line that produces the least error!
 Remember, finding out the slope also lets us know of what the intercept (b) is.

 Again, don't worry if you weren't able to follow all that math.
-There's no need; all you need to realize is that the result now allows us to plot *the best* fitting line to the dots!
+There's no need; all you need to realize is that the result now allows us to plot *the best* fitting line across the dots!

 <div id="linregress2"></div>
 <script src="/assets/js/linregress2.js"></script>
 <div align="center"><i>Here you can see how well the calculus-driven line does.<br>And you can see how well you can eyeball it, comparatively.<br>
-Oh, also, try plotting your own graph by dragging your mouse (or finger)!</i></div>
+Oh, you can also try plotting your own graph by dragging your mouse (or finger)!</i></div>

 # Pythonification